polkadot-developers/polkadot-docs/infrastructure/general/setup-secure-wss.md

 This will auto-generate an SSL certificate and include it in your configuration.

 Alternatively, you can generate a self-signed certificate and rely on the raw IP address of your node when connecting to it.
-This is not preferable since you will have to whitelist the certificate to access it from a browser.
+This isn't preferable since you will have to whitelist the certificate to access it from a browser.

 ```bash